Skip to content

 Mentor Groups

-First-year Members are encouraged to join special mentor groups led by returning Members who mentor, support, and encourage in a small group environment.
+First-year Members are organised into mentor groups led by returning Members who mentor, support, and encourage in a small group environment.
 The Deputy Head of College - Academic manages these mentor groups, which form a fundamental part of the St Margaret’s system.

 Release of Grades